Web Marketing All-in-One Desk Reference for Dummies Due March 2009

 Interesting how we have lots of choices when it comes to using fonts besides the common Arial 10-point.
 Then again, maybe we don’t have as many choices as we thought.
 Anyway, just thought you’d like to see this chart.
 Have a great day!

-Free Wordpress Blog Themes | Free Wordpress Blog Templates
+Free WordPress Blog Themes | Free WordPress Blog Templates

-Posted by admin on Jul 21, 2008
+Posted by Marty Dickinson on Jul 21, 2008

-Here’s a free Wordpress Themes and Wordpress Templates site that I haven’t seen before.
-The themes and templates for Wordpress blogs are quite more artistic than usual.
-Certainly bettet than the traditional themes found at Wordpress.org.
+Here’s a free WordPress Themes and WordPress Templates site that I haven’t seen before.
+The themes and templates for WordPress blogs are quite more artistic than usual.
+Certainly bettet than the traditional themes found at WordPress.org.
 From what I can see, they’re all free as well.

 With that said, let’s think for a moment about what makes a WordPress blog theme something that will add to your bottom line.
-I mean, you wouldn’t want to change your current Wordpress blog theme to something new just for the sake of being something new, would you?
+I mean, you wouldn’t want to change your current WordPress blog theme to something new just for the sake of being something new, would you?
 Of course not.
 Think of all of those frequent readers that would just get thrown off.
 Consistency is vital on the web.

 When you look at the top 100 blogs at Technorati.com it’s pretty easy to see some similarities among themes.